kyma-project/kyma/docs/backup/08-01-create-backup.md

     Manual backup
     </summary>

-To create manual backups, use the Backup custom resource.
+To create a manual backup, use the Backup custom resource.
 Deploy the following CR to the `kyma-backup` Namespace to instruct the Velero server to create a backup.
 Make sure the indentation is correct.

 A sample backup configuration looks like this: